bobbestben/Proj1-BusArrivalTiming/index.md

 Update bus timings and bus stop information using the API data.

+Data structure /object manipulation - <show example here or below in the code alrogithm there>

 Everything is formatted mainly using Bootstrap flexbox and grid system.
 Icons also from bootstrap.

 ```markdown